rmcbarnett/Working-with-RedCap/README.md

 # Working-with-RedCap

-I couldnt find a project anywhere that reads an excel file, creates a list of dctionary objects(same format as json) and loads that list into redcap.
+I couldnt find a project example anywhere that reads an excel file, creates a list of dctionary objects(same format as json) and loads that list into redcap.
+Most examples used hard coded JSOn objects as examples which werent that helpful.
-I used the PyCap module to do this.
+Im also creating a mapped version of the excel file.
+I used the PyCap module to do the importing into RedCap.
+Also used dataframes just to grab the mapping file.
-Thee are excmples of correcting date formats, formatting numbers etc before the data is uploaded.
+Thee are examples of correcting date formats, formatting numbers etc before the data is uploaded.